 - Visa Office-Referred Refugees (VOR) are referred by UNHCR or other designated referral agencies and identified by Canadian visa officers for participation in the program.
 The refugees’ profiles are posted to a secure website where potential sponsors can view them and select families to support.
 Costs of resettlement and resettlement responsibilities are shared by Canada and private sponsors.
-There are several types of VOR sponsorships:
+There are two types of VOR sponsorships:

 - Visa Office-Referred (VOR) sponsorships, where private sponsors are responsible for full financial and settlement support during the sponsorship period;